Faces of the Festival

 Southern Cross University

 I looked at all of the universities on the Gold Coast and decided on Southern Cross because of its proximity to the beach and the smaller university feel of the campus.
-Southern Cross University’s law faculty has an excellent reputation and being able to match the business side of my aspirations for the double degree was the perfect fit for me.
+Law has an excellent reputation and being able to match the business side of my aspirations for the double degree was the perfect fit for me.

 The culture is good at Southern Cross, there’s a real sense of everyone wanting to learn and you feel it every time you’re in the classroom, a study space or the library.
 I like being able to talk to my tutors and lecturers, it provides a much more helpful learning environment.
 Because class sizes are relatively small, it’s so easy to have a personal connection with your tutor and your lecturer, which is great because I’m always asking questions.